Institutional Recovery and Employee Requirements for COVID-19

 Actions for noncompliance

 If there are no accommodations that can be offered, employees are expected to return to the workplace as instructed.
-If an employee refuses to return, or returns to the workplace before being cleared , the supervisor should contact the HR Liaison, who will consult with Employee Relations.
+If an employee refuses to return, or returns to the workplace before being cleared, the supervisor should contact the HR Liaison, who will consult with Employee Relations.
 The Dean or Director will issue a formal letter of counsel to the employee, and the employee will have two (2) calendar days to return to work.
-After being counseled, employees who fail to return to their work location, are subject to unauthorized leave without pay and are subject to disciplinary action, up to and including dismissal.
+After being counseled, employees who fail to comply with screening requirements are subject to unauthorized leave without pay and are subject to disciplinary action, up to and including dismissal.

 III.
 Employee Responsibility for Working Safely